-Starting in April 2026, Division of Economics will be renamed the "Division of Modern Economics."
+Effective April 2026, Division of Economics has been renamed the "Division of Modern Economics."

 Highly specialized professionals are fostered with systematic economic knowledge and flexible thinking ability

-Expanding English classes In the Master's Program's "Economic Theory and Applied course in Economics," students will solidify their foundations in economics and statistics through foundational subjects, while also coming into contact with a wide range of specialized subjects and moving on to writing a dissertation or specific research topic.
-We have significantly increased the number of courses taught in English, making it possible to take all the credits required for graduation through courses taught in English.
-We hope that motivated students will take advantage of this opportunity.
+English program available In the Master's program, students will solidify their foundational knowledge of economics and statistics through introductory courses, while also being exposed to a wide range of specialized subjects before proceeding to the production of a doctoral dissertation or a specific research project.
+We have significantly increased the number of courses taught in English, making it possible to complete all required credits for graduation through English-taught courses.
+We hope that motivated students will actively take advantage of this opportunity.

-Tackling cutting-edge themes in a wide range of specialized fields In the Economic Theory and Applied course in Economics, students study governments and companies, the main actors in economic activity, and the regions where economic activity takes place, in fields such as public finance, banking, local government finance, international comparative management, and comparative industry, and tackle cutting-edge themes such as a comparison of Japanese, American, and European corporate management, a comparison of industrial development in Japan and Asia, and changes in Japanese employment practices.
-International students often choose cases from their own country as their research topic after studying similar cases from Japan or other Asian countries.
-Master's theses can also be submitted in English.
+Working on cutting-edge themes in a wide range of specialized fields.
+To study governments and corporations, which are the main actors in economic activity, and the regions where economic activity takes place, students tackle cutting-edge themes in fields such as public finance, monetary policy, local government finance, international comparative management, and comparative industries, including comparative management of Japanese, American, and European companies, comparative industrial development in Japan and Asia, and changes in Japanese employment practices.
+International students often study similar cases in Japan and other Asian countries before choosing their own country's case as their research topic.
+Master's theses can be submitted in English.
+In recent years, outstanding master's theses have been reviewed and presented at academic conferences in their respective fields.

 Grades will be announced each semester on Campus Square (at the end of the academic year for students taking only year-round courses).